wp-plugins/scripts-to-footerphp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This small plugin moves scripts to the footer to help speed up page load times, while keep stylesheets in the header.
+This small plugin moves scripts to the footer to help speed up page load times, while keeping stylesheets in the header.

 == Description ==